truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Encryption Mode" and "Certificate" drop-down menus have been added to :menuselection:`Directory Service --> Active Directory`.

+* A pop-up warning will appear if you go to change :menuselection:`Directory Service --> Active Directory --> Advanced Mode -> Idmap backend` as selecting the wrong backend will break Active Directory integration.

 * The "Schema" drop-down menu has been added to :menuselection:`Directory Service --> LDAP`.

 * The "Kerberos Settings" tab as been added to :ref:`Directory Service`.

+* The ability to "Online" a previously offlined disk has been added to :menuselection:`Storage --> Volumes --> Volume Status`.

 * The "Periodic Snapshot Task" drop-down menu has been added to :menuselection:`Sharing --> Windows (CIFS) --> Add Windows (CIFS) Share`.